translation/lingui/README.md

 `.linguirc` file, and syncing your project again.

-If you want to add a new language with existing translations (ex. if you already have a translated PO file in your project), you will need to create a new empty project on Translation.io and sync your project for the first time for them to appear.
+If you want to add a new language with existing translations (ex. if you already have a translated PO file in your project), you will need to create a new empty project on Translation.io and init it for the first time again.

 ### Edit Language